Your guide to Christmas stocking fillers

 Oranges

-This fruit has been a traditional stocking filler for decades, and whilst children may turn their noses up at them now, once upon a time they would have been a real treat.
+This fruit has been a traditional stocking filler for decades.
+These days, children may turn their noses up at them now, once upon a time they would have been a real treat.
 The inspiration for putting an orange in a stocking came from the story of the monk who placed gold in the widower’s chimney.
 To honour the story, people began to gift oranges as a symbol of St Nick’s generosity.

 A selection of spiced dried orange slices